Information about Art, Drama and Music.

 Music offers many great career opportunities as well as a satisfying hobby and social outlet.

-Building upon the foundations of KS3, students who chose to take music can expect a subject that offers challenge in both theory and practical work.
+Building upon the foundations of Foundation Stage, students who chose to take music can expect a subject that offers challenge in both theory and practical work.

 The Course Comprises of